Exponentially slow thermalization and the robustness of Hilbert space fragmentation

-\paragraph*{Discussion:} In this work we have seen how HSF can be remarkably robust in the presence of local coupling to a thermal bath, with signatures of fragmentation remaining present even on times exponentially long in system size.
-Our results have focused on models with pair-flip constraints, where thermalization is arrested by the presence of strong bottlenecks encountered by the dynamics as it explores Hilbert space.
-This picture can be shown to generalize to a larger family of strongly-fragmented systems, including the dipole-conserving models of Refs.~\cite{sala2020ergodicity,khemani2020localization} and the general family of semigroup-based dynamics introduced by one of the authors in Ref.~\cite{group_dynamics}.
-It could potentially also be used to understand the exponentially slow {\it intra}-sector charge transport found in the models of Refs.~\cite{group_dynamics,brighi2023hilbert}.
+\paragraph*{Discussion:} In this work, we have seen how HSF can remain robust in the presence of local coupling to a thermal bath, with signatures of fragmentation remaining present even on times exponentially long in system size {(provided the constraints are unbroken away from the bath)}.
+Our results have focused on models with pair-flip constraints, where thermalization is arrested by the presence of strong bottlenecks encountered by the dynamics as it explores Hilbert space. {However, in Ref.~\cite{wang2025exponentially}, we show that this graph-theoretic picture of thermalization generalizes to a very broad family of strongly-fragmented systems, including all examples currently known in the literature, from the dipole-conserving models of Refs.~\cite{sala2020ergodicity,khemani2020localization} to the general family of semigroup-based dynamics introduced in Ref.~\cite{group_dynamics}.
+In Ref.~\cite{wang2025exponentially}, strong evidence is built for the conjecture that in {\it all} models of strongly-fragmented dynamics, it always takes at least exponentially long (in system size) for a bath at one end of a chain to thermalize the entire system.
+This conjecture is argued for based on the ubiquity of the expanding structure of Krylov graphs in strongly-fragmented models, and can be rigorously proven to hold for all of the examples of strongly-fragmented dynamics known to the authors (a proof in full generality appears to require resolving an open conjecture in the theory of expander graphs).}

+By viewing one half of a fully-constrained system as a bath for the other half, our results imply that bottlenecks inevitably produce slow {\it intra}-sector dynamics in unperturbed models, a result which may be useful for understanding the slow charge transport of Refs.~\cite{group_dynamics,brighi2023hilbert}.

 Our analytic results have focused on the case of RU dynamics.
-Hamiltonian dynamics should generically thermalize at least as slowly, even when initialized in product states with mid-spectrum energy.
-However, there are other reasons why Hamiltonian dynamics may be parametrically slower; indeed the numerics of App.~\ref{app:numerics} suggest the possibility that eigenstates can localize on the Krylov graph, and in the future it would be interesting to investigate this physics in more detail.
+Hamiltonian dynamics should generically thermalize at least as slowly, although there are other reasons why disorder-free Hamiltonian dynamics may be parametrically slower, and in the future it would be interesting to investigate this possibility in more detail.
 It would also be interesting to understand couplings to different types of baths and the resulting steady states, as in Ref.~\cite{li2023hilbert}.
-Finally, it would be valuable to investigate which class of bottlenecked dynamics is most easily realized in cold atom systems, which provide the most natural route towards experimentally studying the phenomena investigated in this work.